ReedHMartin/Pettit/README.md

 # Pet-it
 Rate and comment on pets to adopt

-As developers, we wanted to create a Web App that will allow people to help give pets that aer up for adoption more exposure by voting and commenting on images of the pets.
+As developers, we wanted to create a Web App that will allow people to help give pets that are up fur adoption more exposure by voting and commenting on images of the pets.

 ## Repository and Deployed webpage